I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-11-HTB-Find-The-Easy_Pass.md

 <ins>**Claiming The Flag**</ins>

 With the password at the ready I went back to the binary file in the terminal and again used *wine* to execute it.
-Entering the password I found I was greeted with the congratulations message that I found in the code earlier.
+Entering the password I found I was greeted with the congratulations message that I found earlier.

 ![Congrats](/docs/assets/images/HTB/easypass/easypass25.png)

 I thought there would be more to the binary file and maybe the actual flag for the challenge would display once I entered the correct password but it did not.
-The flag is actually the password hidden in the file but written in the format asked for by hackthebox on the challenges page.
+The flag is actually just the password hidden in the file but written in the format asked for by hackthebox on the challenges page.

 ![pwned](/docs/assets/images/HTB/easypass/easypass26.png)